 3. CraftCMS

-Craft CMS is one of the most popular open source content management systems for web developers today, thanks to its customizability and flexibility.
+Craft CMS is one of the more popular open source content management systems for web developers today, thanks to its customizability and flexibility.
+Similar to WordPress, but altogether simpler, Craft CMS is a fresh alternative to Drupal in 2024.

-Newer than some others on our list, some developers love CraftCMS.
+Some developers just love CraftCMS.
 It’s also easy to use with intuitive navigation tools and a vast library of plugins from third-party providers that extend functionality further still.

 Craft is touted as one of the most powerful and user-friendly open source publishing platforms on offer today with its range of customizable templates and modules making it “ideal for creating complex websites quickly.”